-June 2021 - outreach to Rutland NRCD to explore funding and technical assistance
+Outreach to Rutland NRCD to explore funding and technical assistance in Jun 2021

 Develop a Drought Contingency Plan: A Drought Contingency Plan is a strategy or combination of strategies for monitoring the progression of a drought and preparing a response to potential water supply shortages resulting from severe droughts or other water supply emergencies.
 Mount Holly will explore the feasibility of developing this Plan.